Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 It's important to understand that the purpose of any unit test is very simple: verify business logic in an isolated scope.
 Depending on which interactions you intend to test, unit testing may or may not be the right tool for the job.

 For example, does it make sense to unit test a method that calculates solar times using a long and complicated mathematical algorithm?
-Most likely, yes.
+Most likely yes.

 Does it make sense to unit test a method that sends a request to a REST API to get geographical coordinates?
-Most likely, not.
+Most likely not.

 If you treat unit testing as a goal in and of itself, you will quickly find that, despite putting a lot of effort, most tests will not be able to provide you with the confidence you need, simply because they're testing the wrong thing.
 In many cases it's much more beneficial to test wider interactions with integration tests, rather than to focus specifically on unit tests.